The Best OT Student Resources (2024)

 I was frustrated, and I couldn’t really seem to find a good outlet beyond talking to my parents.
 If you are dealing with frustrations, talk to fellow students and professors.
 And again, don’t underestimate the value of looking for online support.

-Services go by different names on different campuses, but many of the most relevant student support functions typically reside in a division called something like “Student Life,” “Student Affairs,” or “Student Services.”
+Services go by different names on different campuses, but many of the most relevant student support functions reside in a division called something like “Student Life,” “Student Affairs,” or “Student Services.”

-When in doubt, any of the following people who should be able to help you get oriented: your academic advisor, the program director or chair of the OT department, the Dean of Students, the Student Ombuds, or staff in Counseling and Psychological Services.
+There may also be relevant services under a division with a name like “Academic Affairs,” the graduate school as a whole, the specific college or division in which OT is located (e.g., Health Sciences), and/or the OT department itself.When in doubt, any of the following people should be able to help you get oriented: your academic advisor, the program director or chair of the OT department, the Dean of Students, the Student Ombuds, or staff in Counseling and Psychological Services.

 If the first person you contact doesn’t respond or get you connected properly, don’t hesitate to reach out to someone else or visit offices in person until you have what you need.

-7.)
-Thriving during your fieldwork
+4.)
+Thrive during your fieldwork

-• Answers to Your Fieldwork Questions – AOTA
+• Fieldwork Resources – AOTA

 • 10 Tips for Navigating a Non-Traditional Fieldwork – Gotta Be OT